SPICE: Semantic Pseudo-labeling for Image Clustering: Experiments and Results

-In this subsection, we further compared SPICE with the recently proposed semi-supervised learning methods including MixMatch \cite{mixmatch}, UDA \cite{UDA}, ReMinMatch \cite{remixmatch}, and FixMatch \cite{fixmatch}, as shown in Table \ref{table_results_semi}.
-Here the semi-supervised learning methods used 250 and 1,000 samples with ground truth labels on Cifar10 and STL10 respectively.
+In this subsection, we further compare SPICE with the recently proposed semi-supervised learning methods including $\Pi$-Model~\cite{ladder}, Pseudo-Labeling~\cite{pseudo-label}, Mean Teacher~\cite{mean-teacher} MixMatch~\cite{mixmatch}, UDA~\cite{UDA}, ReMinMatch~\cite{remixmatch}, and FixMatch~\cite{fixmatch}, as shown in Table~\ref{table_results_semi}.
+Here the semi-supervised learning methods use 250 and 1,000 samples with ground truth labels on CIFAR-10 and STL10, respectively.
+Here the semi-supervised learning results on the commonly used CIFAR-10 and STL10 datasets are from~\cite{fixmatch}.
+SPICE uses the same backbone network in FixMatch for fair comparison and were conducted five times for reporting the mean and standard deviation results.
 It is found in our experiments that SPICE is comparable to and even better than these state-of-the-art semi-supervised learning methods.
-Actually, these results demonstrate that SPICE-Self with local consistency selection can reliably label a set of images with different semantics without human interaction.
+Actually, these results demonstrate that SPICE$_\mathrm{s}$ with the reliable pseudo-labeling algorithm can accurately label a set of images without human interaction.